-Vietnamese fish sauce is an “oral heritage”, made from sea fish and salt, fermented for many months to produce a pure, golden liquid that creates a rich, natural flavor.
+Vietnamese fish sauce is an “oral heritage”, made from sea fish and salt, fermented for many months to produce a pure golden liquid, creating a rich, natural flavor.

 Since the 10th century, fish sauce has become an indispensable need in preparing dishes for daily life.
 Therefore, fish sauce has naturally become a Heritage in the hearts of the people.

 Talking about the historical value of Vietnamese fish sauce, historian Duong Trung Quoc shared: “Since the 10th century, Vietnam has been a country that produces and knows how to use fish sauce to process and season dishes.
-This has created a stepping stone and basic premise for the sustainable development of Vietnamese cuisine.”
+This has been the stepping stone and basic premise for the sustainable development of Vietnamese cuisine.”

 Fish sauce - an indispensable spice in Vietnamese dishes.
 Photo: Tam An